Democrats Reject Trump Nafta Deal Without Canada

 Some traditional Democratic constituents, including unions and other labor interests, have supported efforts to address labor issues in the Nafta revision.
 But several Democratic lawmakers briefed by U.S. Trade Representative Robert Lighthizer on Thursday instead expressed discontent with Trump administration plans to advance a Nafta deal in the days ahead that drops Canada and moves forward with just Mexico.

 Mr. Lighthizer has signaled that Canada could rejoin the agreement later, an idea that supporters of the Trump administration's trade policy have embraced.
-Still, some lawmakers on committees overseeing trade expressed disappointment that the administration was bringing them a bilateral deal with Mexico -- at least for now -- rather than the trilateral deal it told Congress it would begin negotiating a year ago.
+Still, members of the House Ways and Means Committee, which oversees trade, expressed disappointment that the administration was bringing them a bilateral deal with Mexico -- at least for now -- rather than the trilateral deal it told Congress it would begin negotiating a year ago.

-Rep. Lloyd Doggett, a Texas Democrat on the committee, said Mexico is much more important to him but added: "I do believe that we need Canada in," in part due to supply chains that span the continent.
+Rep. Lloyd Doggett, a Texas Democrat, said Mexico is much more important to him but added: "I do believe that we need Canada in," in part due to supply chains that span the continent.

 Mr. Lighthizer was spending Thursday on Capitol Hill updating lawmakers on Nafta and the administration's broad trade strategy.
 He was expected to update the members of Congress about plans to move forward with trade negotiations with the European Union, Japan and others.